MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-user-db-resource-governor-azure-sql-database.md

 ## Remarks

 Users can access this dynamic management view for resource governance configuration and capacity settings for an Azure SQL Database database.

+> [!IMPORTANT]
-Most of the data surfaced by this DMV is intended for internal consumption and is subject to change.
+> Most of the data surfaced by this DMV is intended for internal consumption and is subject to change.

 ## Examples